DHTMLX/docs-todolist/docs/api/events/drag_event.md

 ### Description

-@short: Fires when the user drags the tasks
+@short: Fires when the user is dragging the tasks

 ### Usage